Tado thermostat review

 Tado had a lead on the popular Nest thermostat, launching several months earlier in the UK, and is betting that its eponymous remote-control smart thermostat will take off in the UK as it has in its native Germany, where it is the market leader.
 Read our Tado thermostat review.

-Tado has since updated its thermostat to show off the room temerature (see above), as this aspect of the Nest display was liked by customers.
-The new Tado box features a touch LED display for enhanced use outside of the app and desktop controls.
+German tech company Tado has since updated its thermostat to show off the room temperature (see above).
+The new Tado box (third generation) features a touch LED display for enhanced use outside of the app and desktop controls.
 See also our Best smart heating system and thermostat feature.

 Unlike the Nest, the Tado has a more subtle, minimalist look, so shouldn't stand out in most domestic settings – unless you have black walls, of course.